membraneframework/bundlex/README.md

 ```

 In spite of this, any native erlang macros and functions shall be used as usual, as described at http://erlang.org/doc/man/erl_nif.html

+### Interacting with CNodes

+As in case of NIFs, CNodes compiled with Bundlex can be used like any other CNodes (see built-in `Node` module), while some useful stuff for interacting with them is provided. `Bundlex.CNode` module contains utilities that make it easier to spawn and control CNodes, and allow to treat them more like usual Elixir processes.
+Check out documentation for more details.

 ## Copyright and License